The multiple holomorph of split metacyclic $p$-groups: Elements in the multiple holomorph

-Again $\pi_{v}'$ need not lie in $\NHol(Q)$.
-But in \cite{Tsang ADM}, it was proven that $\pi_{v}'$ lies in $\NHol(Q)$ and the order of $\pi_{v}'\Hol(Q)$ in $T(G)$ is a power of $p$, under suitable hypotheses, one of which is that the exponent of $A$ is coprime to $p$.
-Of course, for our group $G$ in (\ref{metacyclic G}), in which case $A$ is the cyclic group of order $p^m$, this hypothesis is never satisfied.
+Again $\pi_{v}'$ might not lie in $\NHol(Q)$.
+But in \cite{Tsang ADM}, it was proven that $\pi_{v}'$ lies in $\NHol(Q)$ and the order of $\pi_{v}'\Hol(Q)$ in $T(Q)$ is a power of $p$, under suitable hypotheses, one of which is that the exponent of $A$ is coprime to $p$.
+For our group $G$ in (\ref{metacyclic G}), where $A$ is the cyclic group of order $p^m$, this hypothesis is of course never satisfied.
 Nevertheless, up to the inversion map